 “[A]t least eight JPMorgan clients have reported to the firm that they received calls from Ruiz, many on their cell phones and some during the weekend, the numbers to which he would not have had access to but-for his employment with JPMorgan, soliciting their business or asking for a meeting with the client,” the lawsuit said.
 “The clients have reported that the calls are more than Ruiz simply announcing his new change of employment, but that he is requesting meetings with the clients to discuss doing business with him at Merrill Lynch.”

-“Happy clients move,” Joe Exner, head of Ameriprise Financial’s Northern States region for employee advisors said Thursday morning at AdvisorHub’s “Industry in Transition Summit” in New York.
+“Happy clients move,” Joe Exner, head of Ameriprise Financial’s Northern States region for employee advisors said on a morning panel at the conference.

 Schwab, the largest custodian that works with some $1.5 trillion of underlying RIA client assets, is on pace for a record year in 2018 in attracting new RIAs and client assets under management.